unic-ailab/ml-drones-robert/README.md

 Coding File 1: drone_LinReg_VelocityXOrientationX.py
 Features a preliminary attempt at Linear Regression to determine whether a relationship or correlation exists between Wind Speed and Velocity-Y

+    Image File 1: Velocity-X vs. Orientation-X Scatterplot.png Displays the data points where the x values represent velocity-x and the y values represent the orientation-x in the form of a scatterplot

+    Image File 2: Residuals of Velocity-X vs. Orientation-X Linear Regression.png Demonstrates the accuracy using a histogram showing the distribution of the residuals, where most residual values are around 0, showing the accuracy of the regression on these two variables

 Coding File 2: drone_LinReg_WindSpeedVelocityY.py
 Features a preliminary attempt at Linear Regression to determine whether a relationship or correlation exists between Velocity-X and Orientation-X